 How dogs help us heal

 Envision the world when your grandparents were your age.
 Just a couple generations ago, business moved slowly, formally, and methodically.
 In your ancestors’ era, letters were dictated to secretaries, phone calls were planned, and parents punched time clocks at 9 am and were back home just past 5 pm, ready for a family dinner.

-Today, slow and steady has evolved into fast and furious: we answer our correspondences via laptop and are always reachable by way of Smartphone.
-Our shift away from the boundaries and methods of past generations is having a profound emotional impact: Current business practices are devouring our personal lives at a pace that’s putting our leisure time on the endangered species list.
+Today, slow and steady has evolved into fast and furious.
+Since, we answer our correspondences via laptop and are always reachable by way of Smartphone.
+Our shift away from the boundaries and methods of past generations is having a profound emotional impact.
+As a result, current business practices are devouring our personal lives at a pace that’s putting our leisure time on the endangered species list.

 Despite multitasking being modern societies go-to for getting things done, multitasking is inefficient-even bad for our health!

 Advances in technology may have made tasks easier to complete, but we have become emotionally dazed and confused in the process.
-The modern era provides our brains a feast of figures to chew on: We stuff ourselves with data and work through lunch, skip the gym, and labor long into the evening, creating a dangerous personal imbalance.
+The modern era provides our brains a feast of figures to chew on.
+So, we stuff ourselves with data and work through lunch, skip the gym, and labor long into the evening, creating a dangerous personal imbalance.
 As society concentrates almost exclusively on mental muscle, our culture’s emotional strength is atrophying.

 I often prescribe play sessions with dogs to remedy brain blowout.
 Why? – Because dogs are naturally in the moment and don’t let their thinking get in the way.

 Dogs blissfully chew on life one bone at a time and approach their days with ease because they don’t over-complicate or over-schedule.
 They focus on what’s right in front of them.